 Yes, our candles have been designed & developed not to drip, and yes, we do get asked this question from time to time.
 Mostly by people who don't use our candles ;-) and sometimes because even the most dripless candle takes a knock every now and then, causing some of the wax to spill.
 The following is based on our experience as well as that of the event stylists we work with.

 Even though dripping can be prevented most of the times, see above, it is sometimes out of your control, for instance when the cause is external (i.e. a knock or bump), and in those cases anticipating it can go a long way.
 If the aesthetics allow, a layer of sand, rice or water at the base of the vase will prevent the wax from sticking to the bottom and make it so much easier to remove any wax that has dripped.
-Simply break the wax by pushing it down into the sand/rice/water and remove it.
+Simply break the wax by pushing it down into the sand (or rice, water) and remove it.

 So how to remove wax residue from a container, vase, jar or votive?
 There are a few ways to do this, and which one to use depends on what you have available.
 To make any of the methods below more effective, remove as much wax as you can from the container beforehand.